Hancock County Ga.

 Southern Recorder

-A friend writing to us from sparta, on the 5th inst., says" "H. B. Gardner, who was wounded at the time B.R.Gardner was killed, died last evening about 8 o'clock, and on a post mortem examination, the physicians (Dr. Campbell of Augusta, being present and assisting) decided that the wound was, from its nature, necessarily mortal.
+A friend writing to us from Sparta, on the 5th inst., says" "H. B. Gardner, who was wounded at the time B.R.Gardner was killed, died last evening about 8 o'clock, and on a post mortem examination, the physicians (Dr. Campbell of Augusta, being present and assisting) decided that the wound was, from its nature, necessarily mortal.
 The Coroner's jury returned a verdict of wilful murder against John H. Sanders, who, report says, has absconded."

 June 3, 1856